sisensers/d3-packed-bubble-chart/README.md

-# My Packed Bubble Chart with Sisense Compose SDK
+# D3 Packed Bubble Chart with Sisense Compose SDK

 This project is a React component that displays a packed bubble chart using D3.js and the Sisense Compose SDK to manage queries.
 The chart supports filtering and real-time animations, offering smooth visual transitions between data updates.